moise-mulungu/mixed-react-projects/project-info/teamdm/standards/naming-conventions.md

   * myHtml, myUrl, myUi, myId - follows the KISS principle, simpler is better
 * no abbreviations unless they are commonly used as words.
   * don't: "btn" use "button"
-  * do: "UI", a11y, Html - these are commonly used in conversation and writing as words
+  * OK: "UI", a11y, Html - these are commonly used in conversation and writing as words
   * exception: ok is very short functions ex: releases.map(r => r.name)
   * why
     * people use different abbreviations for the same word (lacks consistency). it is better, if you remember something is named "start button" to always know the variable will be startButton.
     * they are often cryptic to read
+  * possible exceptions: num (number of), elem (element), and project-specific words like env (environment).
+BUT, don't use so many exceptions that it is hard to remember them all.
+The whole point is to not have to think about whether an abbreviation is used or not.
+    * num ... countOf may be better